Monday, August 18, 2025

 παντελες (13.11): "could not straighten up at all..."
 The word builds "pan", meaning "all" and "teles" meaning complete together for a 1-2 punch, like a baseball announcer shouting "it could...go...all...the...way."
 The woman was bound up over herself so she did not have the power to stand up into her full measure.

 διδασκων (didaskoon, participle meaning "teaching", 13:10) A reminder that Jesus is teaching on the sabbath.
 He continues teaching until the end.
 Perhaps a reminder that good teaching isn't just about content, but about transformation!
-(Also last time Jesus in a synagogue!)
+(Also this is the last time Jesus is in a synagogue!)

 χειρας ("hands", 13:13) Jesus touches her!
 A reminder that the word is embodied and incarnate.
 He speaks, but he also touches.